 Located in the North Atlantic Ocean, directly east of Greenland, Iceland is Europe’s westernmost country.
 While its neighbour Greenland is considered as part of North America, Iceland is considered to be a part of Europe.
 The United States was the first country to recognise Icelandic independence from Denmark in June 1944, and surprisingly, it is part of NATO even though they don’t have a military army.

 The history of Iceland goes back to the 9th century when Vikings reached the uninhabited island.
 Since then, living with volcanoes has been a lifestyle for them.
 There are 130 active and extinct volcanoes and 18 of them have erupted since the first human settlement.
 The country’s three major volcanoes are Hekla, Katla and Grimsvotn, and the latest eruption was in 2010 in Eyjafjallajokull glacier.
 On average, an eruption occurs in Iceland every 4 years.

-On the positive side, the volcanos provides an endless supply of geothermal energy.
+On the positive side, the volcanos provide an endless supply of geothermal energy.
 Over 90% of housing in Iceland is heated by natural geothermal heat – one of the cheapest and cleanest forms of energy in existence.

-80% of the residents of ice and fire country live in the capital Reykjavik, which is a starting point for each visitor to discover the East, West, highlands and The North Iceland.
-In the recent years, thanks to the football victories and TV series, Iceland has been very popular among travellers.
+80% of the residents of ice and fire country live in the capital Reykjavik, which is a starting point for each visitor to discover the East, West, highlands and North Iceland.
+In recent years, thanks to the football victories and TV series, Iceland has been very popular among travellers.

 Religion and Language:

 In terms of religion, almost 80% of Icelanders follow Evangelical Lutheran Church of Iceland.
 Evangelical Lutheran Church of Iceland is the officially established Christian church in Iceland and it professes the Lutheran faith.